-- Oxygen was started in both arms, at the lowest flow rate required to increase PaO2 above 60mmHg without producing a decompensated respiratory failure.
+- Oxygen was started in both groups, at the lowest flow rate required to increase PaO2 above 60mmHg without producing a decompensated respiratory failure.

-- Both arms received a median of 1 litre/minute of oxygen.
+- Both groups received a median of 1 liter/minute of oxygen.

 Home NIV therapy

-- The HOT-HMV arm received HMV in addition to HOT.
+- The HOT-HMV group received HMV in addition to HOT.

 - The study used a high-pressure ventilation strategy.

-- In-patient NIV titration was performed during the night after a daytime acclimatisation, and with O2 therapy set at daytime flow rate.
+- In-patient NIV titration was performed during the night after a daytime acclimatization, and with O2 therapy set at daytime flow rate.

 - Inspiratory pressure was initially set at 18 cmH2O and was titrated to the highest level tolerated by the patient under SpO2 and tcCO2 monitoring, reaching a median IPAP of 24 cmH2O.

-- The back-up rate was moderate (median 14 bpm), as high rates have not been found to be beneficial in previous trials.
+- The back-up rate was moderate (median 14 bpm), as high rates have not been found to be beneficial in previous trials.3

 Home NIV effectively corrected hypoventilation and reduced CO2 level